onnx/onnx/docs/Operators.md

 <dt><tt>scores</tt> : T</dt>
 <dd>The predicted outputs with shape [batch_size, class_size], or [batch_size, class_size, d1, d2 , ..., dk], where K is the number of dimensions.</dd>
 <dt><tt>labels</tt> : T</dt>
-<dd>The ground truth output tensor, same dimensions as 'scores'.
-Usualy, it's a one-hot representation of groud-truth class.</dd>
+<dd>The ground truth output tensor, with shape [batch_size], or [batch_size, d1, d2 , ..., dk], where K is the number of dimensions.Usualy, it's a one-hot representation of groud-truth class.</dd>
 <dt><tt>weights</tt> (optional) : T</dt>
 <dd>A manual rescaling weight given to each class.
 If given, it has to be a 1D Tensor assigning weight to each of the classes.
 Otherwise, it is treated as if having all ones.</dd>
 </dl>